MTayyab10/How-to-Start-a-Start-up/README.md

  - Why couldn't it be done two years ago, and why will two years in the future be too late?
  - For the most successful startups we've been involved with, they've all had a great idea and a great answer to this question.
  - And if you don't you should be at least somewhat suspicious about it.

+### Student
+.
+And learning to have good ideas takes a while,